If you are thinking about applying to Harvard, the deadline for Fall 2022 admissions is January 1 and the application fee is $75.

 The Early Action deadline is November 1, which is coming up fast!
 Harvard will release EA admissions decisions no later than December 16.

 Harvard accepts about 14% of early action applicants and 5% all applicants for all deadlines.
 In 2021, Harvard admitted 894 of the 6,416 who applied early action.

 Some students apply to college early because they believe it will help their chances.
 Early deadlines may increase the chance of being admitted, since applying early shows your are very interested in a school, and your application is being considered before all the regular decision applicants apply.

-Harvard is aextremely difficult school to get into.
+Getting into Harvard is extremely difficult.
 Harvard evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny or waitlist.

 In 2021, Harvard accepted 5% of students, around 2,015 of the 40,248 students who applied.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college determines which factors are given the most weight when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and apply to colleges that put the most emphasis the areas where you're strong.
+Each college decides which factors are given the most weight in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you stand out.